Step-Up Authentication

 2. Verify the challenge

-You must build a page in your application where the user can enter the verification code that they received in the text message which you will need to submit via the challenge verify API.
+You must build a page in your application where the user can enter the verification code they received in the text message, then submit it via the challenge verify API.

 Actions requiring a stepped-up token